plone/training/plone_training_config/instructions.rst

     If you are completely new to node and companions, please see `Volto Documentation <https://docs.voltocms.com/getting-started/install/>`_ to find information about node, nvm, npx, yarn and the React thing.

-Option 1: Create a frontend from scratch with Volto generator
+Option 1: Frontend from scratch with Volto generator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Install pre-requisites.